xl4624/lc/README.md

 # lc-leaderboard-bot

-Discord bot for CFA LC leaderboard
+Companion Discord bot for CFA LC leaderboard

+Used to register/remove users.

+## To-do

+- [ ] add a user lookup command to show basic info